launchdarkly/js-core/packages/shared/common/README.md

 This project contains Typescript classes and interfaces that are applicable to client-side and server-side JavaScript SDKs.

-This library is a beta version and should not be considered ready for production use while this message is visible.

 ## Contributing

 See [Contributing](../CONTRIBUTING.md).